OP-DSL/OP2-Common/docs/devapp.rst

   //output mesh information
   op_diagnostic_output();

-Now, compile the step2 application  code and execute.
-You will note that the full application still runs and validates as OP2.
-However, this is due to all of the loops still being done via the original loops and not with the declared OP2 data structures.
-From the next step, all loops need to be converted to the OP2 API to get a working, validating application.
+Finally compile the step2 application and execute.
+You will note that the full application still runs and validates as OP2, with the sequential back-end simply uses the allocated memory for sets, maps and data in the declaration, without internally de-allocating them.
+This helps the developer to gradually build up the application with the conversion to OP2 API (as we are do here), checking for validation on each step.
+However, this will only work for this developer sequential version, where none of the parallel versions generated via the code generator nor the code generated sequential version ``gen_seq`` will work as they de-allocate the initial memory and move the mesh to obtain best parallel performance.

 Step 3 - First parallel loop : direct loop
 ------------------------------------------